 To unlock the driver's door, enter the factory set 5-digit code or your personal code.
 Each number must be pressed within five seconds of each other.
-The interior lamps will illuminate after pressing the first control on the keypad.
+Note: The driver's door will unlock and the interior lamps will illuminate after the factory set 5-digit code or your personal code are correctly entered.